cubewise-code/canvas-vscode/best-practice.md

 ## <a name="htmlorjs">Logic in HTML or Controllers</a>

-One of the first questions you are going to ask when developing your first Canvas applications is when to use inline JavaScript or add code to the page controller.
-Canvas was built so that the least amount of code needs to be written.
+One of the first questions you are going to ask when developing your first Canvas applications is when to use inline JavaScript or add page logic to the controller.
+Canvas was built to minimise the amount of code that needs to be written.
 It does most of the heavy-lifting for you, what you need to decide is whether you and fellow developers can easily maintain and follow the code.